stuycs-gh-classrooms/nxtm-p00-pd09-mmm/README.md

   - it uses bsize, which will be used to calculate "volume" (or rather area) of the Orb
   - note that mass will NOT be used, as we are looking at the density of the *fluid*, not the Orb

 - Does this force require any new constants, if so what are they and what values will you try initially?
+  - V<sub>tot<sub>, representing the total volume of fluid.
+Water levels rise depending on volume of fluid, and perhaps fluid can be added and removed at the user's descretion.
   - p, density.
-Trying a number between 0 and 1.
+Trying a number close to (MAX_MASS + MIN_MASS) / (PI * (MAX_SIZE + MIN_SIZE)^2 / 4), the average density of an orb (average mass over average area).
   - g, acceleration due to gravity, will be calculated based on the mass of some large fixedOrb.

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?